netlibs/io.netlibs.fluctuate/README.md

 ### Jersey 2 Container

-fluctuate implements a Jersey2 and websocket container implementation backed by netty 4.1.
+Implements a Jersey2 and websocket container implementation backed by netty 4.1, which implements TLS/SNI (with async callback selection for cert/PK), and HTTP/1.1 and 2.0 dynamic switching.